 After periods of sickness and diarrhoea, children should not return to school for 48 hours after the last bout.
 This helps to prevent the spread of infection.

-In the case of other contagious illnesses, please contact Mrs Habgood in the school office who can advise of recommended return periods based on health guidelines.
+In the case of other contagious illnesses, please contact the school office who can advise of recommended return periods based on health guidelines.

 What about medical appointments?